ktaletsk/gpu_dsm/README.md

-###**Discrete Slip-Link Model (DSM)** is mathematical model that describes the dynamics of flexible entangled polymer melts.
+###**The Discrete Slip-Link Model (DSM)** is a mathematical model that describes the dynamics of flexible entangled polymer melts.

-**GPU DSM** is computational implementation of that model on CUDA/C++.
-GPU DSM is developed in [Center for molecular study of condensed soft matter (μCoSM)](http://www.chbe.iit.edu/~schieber/index.html).
-GPU DSM is free open-source software under GNU GPL v3.0 license.
+**GPU DSM** is a computational implementation of that model on CUDA/C++.
+GPU DSM is developed in [The Center for molecular study of condensed soft matter (μCoSM)](http://www.chbe.iit.edu/~schieber/index.html).
+GPU DSM is free open-source software under the GNU GPL v3.0 license.

 **[Download latest Linux GUI version](https://github.com/ktaletsk/gpu_dsm/releases)**